NuSkooler/enigma-bbs/docs/_docs/messageareas/configuring-a-message-area.md

 | `autoSignatures` | :-1: | Set to `false` to disable auto-signatures in this area. |
 | `realNames` | :-1:      | Set to `true` to use real names in this area. |

 The default values for `maxMessages` and `maxAgeDays` can be changed globally in `core/config_default.js`, they're located in the section `messageAreaDefaults`.
+The same file also defines several default events to be scheduled, which are located under `eventScheduler`.
+For example, the `trimMessageAreas` event is run every 24 hours and defines that the action `trimMessageAreasScheduledEvent` is run.

 ### ACS
 An optional standard [ACS](../configuration/acs.md) block can be supplied with the following rules: